-We could lower our ratings if the company's RAC ratio declines and remains below 7% on a consistent basis, perhaps due to unexpectedly large credit losses or if, in our view, the company's unique business position erodes or its liquidity weakens.
+We could lower our ratings over the next 18-24 months if the company's RAC ratio declines to below 7% on a consistent basis, perhaps due to unexpectedly large credit losses.
+We could also lower the ratings if the company's unique business position erodes or its liquidity weakens.